 Sitting on the beach Monday morning overlooking Ipswich Bay, surrounded by children and parents, I could only think of the evening show.
 How would I get through the next four hours of dinner menu chatter and children screaming with glee.
 Meg was twelve years old and settled in with her best friend's mother while I took a school bus ride home.
 After checking in on my younger daughter at our family daycare, I carefully folded my black, velvet, full-length one shoulder dress in my overnight bag.
 It was a perfect outfit for the evening.
 I bought it the previous year for Bill Clinton's inaugural ball.
 Butterflies fluttered in my stomach as I approached the airport.
 To my delight, an old friend I had connected with during the inauguration was on the plane.

 New York City was a flurry of lights and sounds.
 The evening began when six women from the Massachusetts State Comptroller's Office arrived at Madison Square Garden.
-There was no time for a sit-down dinner; we ate burgers in a Roy Rogers across the street.
+There was no time for a sit-down dinner; we stood at Roy Rogers across the street and ate burgers.
 Not your typical clientele in our gowns and bling.

 We had relatively good seats for the last minute purchase, but I still rented binoculars.
 The crowd filled the garden with a loud hum.
 Barbra stepped on stage in a stunning cream-colored princess gown.
 In her first set, she sang my favorites "Don't Rain on My Parade" and "People."
 During a soulful version of "He Touched Me," one of the musicians played in the wrong key.
 Barbra was mortified and stopped singing.
 She actually told us to "talk among yourselves while I'm attending to this."
 The audience laughed and we chatted with the people behind us from Chicago.